Claus Spreckels: Sugar King of Hawaii

+Later businesses in California

-In 1888, Spreckels established the Western Beet Sugar Company in Watsonville, which was at that time the largest beet sugar factory in the U.S. By 1890, Spreckels' main growing operations had shifted to the Salinas Valley, so he built the 42-mile narrow-gauge Pajaro Valley Consolidated Railroad to ship his sugar beets from the fields near Salinas to Watsonville.
+Sensing that his influence in Hawaii was slipping, Spreckels renewed his interest in sugar beet cultivation in California.
+In 1888, Spreckels established the Western Beet Sugar Company in Watsonville, which was at that time the largest beet sugar factory in the United States.
+By 1890, his main growing operations had shifted to the Salinas Valley, so he built the 42-mile narrow-gauge Pajaro Valley Consolidated Railroad to ship his sugar beets from the fields near Salinas to Watsonville.

 In 1899, Spreckels opened an even larger factory closer to the main sugar-beet fields.
-He named the new factory Spreckels Sugar Company.
-A company town grew up around the plant, and still exists as Spreckels, California.
-The town and the sugar factory were important in the early life of novelist John Steinbeck, and several scenes from his novels take place there.
+He named the new enterprise Spreckels Sugar Company.
+Spreckels, California, a planned company town, was built nearby, with the first houses designed by noted architect W.H.
+Weeks, who also designed the factory.
+Unlike typical company towns, workers were not required to live there and businesses were independently owned rather than company stores.

 In the 1890s, Spreckels helped found the national sugar trust and renamed his San Francisco property the Western Sugar Refinery, and continued to increase his control over the Hawaiian sugar trade.
 This control over the industry was irksome to Hawaiian planters not directly affiliated with Spreckels and his associates.
 At the end of the 1890s, they attempted to break free.
 In 1905, the planters established a cooperative refinery in Crockett, California, the California and Hawaiian Sugar Company (C&H).
 The Spreckels dominance in sugar was broken, but the Western Sugar Refinery continued operation in San Francisco until 1951.

-Spreckels was the president of the San Francisco and San Joaquin Valley Railroad¹ from 1895 until it was sold to the Santa Fe Railway in 1901.
+Spreckels was the president of the San Francisco and San Joaquin Valley Railroad, which was founded in 1895 and sold to the Santa Fe Railway in 1900.
 The railroad built a line that competed with the Southern Pacific through the San Joaquin Valley between Richmond and Bakersfield.
 The railroad was welcome competition for shippers who were strangled by Southern Pacific's monopoly on shipping rates in the valley.
 Today, this route is BNSF's main route to Northern California.